TheoChevalier/FoxShop/README.md

 [![Get it in the Firefox Marketplace](http://theochevalier.github.io/FoxShop/img/icons/firefox-marketplace.png)](https://marketplace.firefox.com/app/foxshop/)

-You can also try it out at http://theochevalier.github.com/FoxShop
+You can also try it out at http://theochevalier.github.com/FoxShop (No installation required)

 # Release notes